goldfirere/singletons/README.md

 This is the same line of reasoning that forbids the use of `Nat` or `Symbol` in datatype definitions.
 But, see [this bug report](https://github.com/goldfirere/singletons/issues/76) for a workaround.

-A promoted and singled `Show` instance is provided for `Symbol`, but it is only a crude approximation of the value-level `Show` instance for `String`.
-On the value level, showing `String`s escapes special characters (such as double quotes), but implementing this requires pattern-matching on character literals, something which is currently impossible at the type level.
-As a consequence, the type-level `Show` instance for `Symbol`s does not do any character escaping.

 Support for `*`
 ---------------